6 items under R$150 to make your home smart

 BRL 125.00

-Essential solution for home automation, the smart universal control it works as a small hub to which you can connect any device with infrared commands.
+Essential solution for home automation, the smart universal control it works as a small hub where you can connect any device with infrared commands.
 Some devices that connect to it are smart TVs, box TV, cable TV decoder, stereos and air conditioning.

 Once connected to this central, you can control them through your cell phone or tablet, even if you are miles away, being able to turn on, turn off, increase or decrease the volume and temperature and much more.
 This model is compatible with android and iOS and also receives voice commands.